runtimerevolution/python-knowledge-base/docs/machine_learning/2_regression.md

 ## Linear Regression

--   statistical method used to model the relationship between a dependent variable and one or more independent variables
+- Statistical method used to model the relationship between a dependent variable and one or more independent variables.

--   assumes that the relationship between the dependent variable and the independent variable(s) is linear
+- Assumes that the relationship between the dependent variable and the independent variable(s) is linear.

 <strong>Training</strong>: find the line of best fit that minimizes the sum of
-squared differences between the predicted values and the actual values of the dependent variable
+squared differences between the predicted values and the actual values of the dependent variable.

 The equation of the hyperplane (n independent variables) is given by: